A blockchain is often seen as just another . Is it true? What are the differences between the two and which one is better?

 Where Does Private Blockchain Stand?

 Private blockchain is a new type of blockchain that works in a closed environment.
-This often makes people confuse private blockchain with s.
-Even though it does sound similar at first, but they are fundamentally different.
-In fact, the only similarity between a private blockchain and a is the centralized approach.
+This often makes people confuse private blockchain with database.
+Even though they sound similar at first, they are fundamentally different.
+In fact, the only similarity between a private blockchain and a database is the centralized approach.

 Breaking Down the Differences between Blockchain and Database

-We've learned that both blockchain and are used to store information data in a certain data structure, and that's basically where the similarity ends really.
+We've learned that both blockchain and database are used to store information data in a certain data structure, and that's basically where the similarity ends.
 Now that we have discussed each term separately, it's time to make a head-to-head comparison between the two.

 1. Authority and Control

-This is perhaps the most notable difference between blockchain and .
-Blockchains are designed to work in a decentralized nature, whereas the s are always centralized.
+This is perhaps the most notable difference between blockchain and database.
+Blockchains are designed to work in a decentralized nature, whereas the database is always centralized.
 The decentralization of blockchain is often seen as a huge milestone in the technology industry because it has a huge potential to be implemented in various other aspects of our everyday lives.
 Decentralization can bring many changes to the current systems and make it possible to create a trusted business environment without the need for centralized control.

-Blockchain and s also have different architectures.
-A is based on client or server architecture, which works both in small-scale and large-scale environments.
+Blockchain and databases also have different architectures.
+A database is based on client or server architecture, which works both in small-scale and large-scale environments.
 The client is basically the receiver and the server is the centralized processing unit.
 Clients can communicate with the server by using a secure connection.